The Propaganda War against China

 Such accusations, Norton maintains, have emerged in reaction to the threat to the neocolonial world order posed by the Latin American project of union and integration, which has been led by the progressive and socialist governments of the region.
 The progressive Latin American and Caribbean governments have seen the advantage of mutually beneficial trade among themselves, and they therefore have formed regional associations.
 In addition, they have sought to reduce their economic dependency on the United States and to develop bilateral relations with China as well as with Russia and Iran.
 BRICS (Brazil, Russia, India, China, South Africa) is a parallel and related initiative.

 Accordingly, progressive and socialist Latin American nations have a discourse with respect to China that is entirely opposed to that of Tillerson.
-They have sought relations with China, and for this reason, trade with China has increased tenfold, and China has become the most important ally of Latin American governments in the region.
+They have sought relations with China, and for this reason, trade with China has increased tenfold, and China has become the most important ally of progressive governments in the region.
 Norton quoted various Latin American leaders to this effect, including Lula, Correa, Fidel, Cuban President Miguel Díaz-Canel and Venezuelan President Nicolás Maduro.
 They all expressed appreciation to China for developing mutually respectful bilateral relations with Latin America.

 Norton observed that intellectuals and activists of the North ought to listen to the anti-imperialist voices of Latin America.